feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 parent: Feathr How-to Guides
 ---

+# Default behaviors

+Feathr will get the configurations in the following order:

+1. If the key is set in the envrionment variable, Feathr will use the value of that environment variable
+2. If it's not set in the environment, then a default is retrieved from from the feathr_config.yaml file with the same config key.
+3. If it's not available in the feathr_config.yaml file, Feathr will try to reterive the value from key vault.
+Note that usually a key vault is case sensitive.

 # Configuration and environment varialbles in Feathr

+Feathr uses a YAML file and a few environment variables to allow end users to have more flexibility.
+See the example of the following configurations in [this file](https://github.com/linkedin/feathr/blob/main/feathr_project/feathrcli/data/feathr_user_workspace/feathr_config.yaml):
 This file contains the configurations that are used by Feathr All the configurations can be overwritten by environment variables with concatenation of `__` for different layers of this config file.
 For example, `feathr_runtime_location` for databricks can be overwritten by setting this environment variable: